State of Wisconsin

 Monthly Premium Rates:

-You will also need to pick a health plan provider, consider the cost of each health plan provider, both with dental and without dental coverage.
+You will also need to pick a health plan, consider the cost of each health plan, both with dental and without dental coverage.
 (See Step 2, below).

 Made a Decision?

-If you chose the IYC Health Plan or IYC HDHP, move on to Step 2 to select a health plan provider.
+If you chose the IYC Health Plan or IYC HDHP, move on to Step 2 to select a health plan.

 If you choose either the IYC Access Health Plan or IYC Access HDHP, you can move to Step 4.
-These plans are only administered through one health plan provider, WPS.
+These plans are only administered through one health plan, WPS.

 Step 2 – Choose a Geographic Coverage Area

-In the event that there are no qualified IYC Health Plan providers in your county with a Tier 1 monthly premium cost, you can chose the State Maintenance Plan.
+In the event that there are no qualified IYC health plans in your county with a Tier 1 monthly premium cost, you can chose the State Maintenance Plan.

 - referral and prior authorization requirements,